zuozhenggh/learning-library/developer-library/multicloud/verrazzano/deploy-bobsbook/deploy-bobsbook.md

 We need to download the source code, where we have configuration files, `bobs-books-app.yaml` and `bobs-books-comp.yaml`.

-1. Download the Verrazzano OAM component yaml file and Verrazzano application configuration files of Rob's book example.
+1. Download the Verrazzano OAM component yaml file and Verrazzano Application Configuration files of Bob's Book example.
 Click *Copy* and paste the command in the Cloud Shell as shown:

     ```bash
     <copy>